 www.citytv.com

-I know, I know it’s a news logo (eye roll).
+I know, I know—it’s just a news logo (eye roll).
 But this news station was different.
-It’s why I love their brand.
-Citytv wasn’t the typical news hour—it was an innovative approach to providing news to the public, which was reflected in its brand… it shouted, “We’re different, look at us, hear us, see us, we’re everywhere.”
+That’s why I love their brand.
+Citytv wasn’t your typical news station—it took an innovative approach to delivering the news, and that boldness came through in its identity and how they presented themselves to Torontonians.
+It practically shouted, “We’re different—look at us, hear us, see us—we’re everywhere.”

-The innovator behind this format change was Moses Znaimer.
-“He gradually began to pioneer a distinctive style of broadcasting, inspired in part by Marshall McLuhan, which emphasized a strongly local, hip and casual format aimed at young audiences”.
-"The flow, not the show," said TV entrepreneur and guru Moses Znaimer.
-He knocked down the studio walls and let the public see what was happening inside.”
+Citytv used a similar format in the late ’70s and ’80s, but in the early ’90s, the station began to shift as seen on this footage of Citytv New Openers.¹ The driving force behind this change was Moses Znaimer, “He gradually began to pioneer a distinctive style of broadcasting, inspired in part by Marshall McLuhan, which emphasized a strongly local, hip, and casual format aimed at young audiences.” ² Znaimer himself once said, “The flow, not the show.” ³ Breaking down studio walls and gave the public a view inside—literally and figuratively.

-Other features that made Citytv unique was the CityPulse truck sculpture breaking though the side of it’s headquarters on 299 Queen Street West, Toronto.
-Nigel Stanley who designed and created the sculpture stated, “His (Moses Znaimer) vision was for the truck to look like it was busting out of the building, off to the latest news story.”
+Another standout feature was the CityPulse news truck sculpture bursting through the wall of their headquarters at 299 Queen Street West.
+Artist Nigel Stanley, who designed the sculpture said, “His vision was for the truck to look like it was busting out of the building, off to the latest news story.”

 10-03_20_Canadian_Chronicles_A.png